IELTS Speaking Samples and Answers

 Q. When you were a child, did you think a lot about your future?
 [Why/Why not?]

-Answer: No, for better or worse, I never really thought a lot about my future because I have always felt that I shouldn’t think about something which I don’t know or which I don’t see.
+Answer: No, for better or worse, I never really thought a lot about my future in my childhood because I have always felt that I shouldn’t think about something which I don’t know or don’t see.
 Besides, I have always been one of those persons who have liked to live in the ‘present’ without worrying about my adulthood.

 Q. Do you think you have changed as you have got older?
 [Why/Why not?]